-- Some programs simple aren’t done fill their upcoming rookie class.
-Despite their efforts, the recruiting process is competitive and college coaches aren’t able to convince every athlete they recruiting to commit to their program.
+- Some programs simply aren’t done filling their upcoming rookie class.
+Despite their efforts, the recruiting process is competitive and college coaches aren’t able to convince every athlete they recruit to commit to their program.

 - Committing to a college is a big decision and sometimes athletes change their minds.
 When an athlete decommits, it leaves college coaches scrambling to fill the open spot.

 - In some cases, current roster holders transfer to play for another program, whether it be for athletic, academic or financial reasons.
 This creates a last-minute opportunity for a recruit to earn a roster spot.